INTERNATIONAL DENTAL MISSION TRIPS

 – Dr. Mor Bar, Panama IMR Alumni

-On our mission trips, volunteer dentists focus primarily on meeting the greatest needs of our patients: performing examinations, extractions, restorations, treating abscesses, and referring patients for suspected oral cancers.
-Our dentists also provide restorations, sealants, and fluoride treatments, when possible.
+On our mission trips, volunteer dentists focus primarily on meeting the greatest needs of our patients: performing examinations and extractions, treating abscesses, and referring patients for suspected oral cancers.
+Our dentists also provide sealants and fluoride treatments, when possible.
 Our goal is far greater than simply treating the acute dental need today; our goal is to save teeth in the future by providing oral hygiene education and toothbrushes to our patients, and educating local dental students wherever possible.

 Read about Dr. Matt Dunn’s dental mission trip to Ethiopia with International Medical Relief.